 A necessary tool is the Danish Dough whisk.
 Never use your hands again, just stir!

-I’ve been using those types of non-stick, dishwasher safe pans for my French baguettes.
+I’ve been using those types dishwasher safe pans for my French baguettes.
+Brush with oil first!

 A Pre-Dough or Poolish, which is water and flour (1 to 1), and a dash of dry yeast, gives the yeast more time for this process.
 The aroma of the baked goods becomes more intense, more flavors and fermentation acids develop.
 Pre-doughs are used for yeast growth (up to 30%), aroma development and freshness.
 They also improve the texture of the dough (more elastic) and the “Krume” crumb and crust properties.
 The bread will stay fresh longer.